Flash Flood Watch issued for Central Colorado River Basin, Flat Tops by NWS - News Break

 Flash Flood Watch issued for Central Colorado River Basin, Flat Tops by NWS

-Effective: 2021-07-09 17:51:00 MDT Expires: 2021-07-09 18:00:00 MDT Urgency: Expected Severity: Severe Certainty: Possible Target Area: Central Colorado River Basin; Flat Tops; Gore and Elk Mountains, Central Mountain Valleys FLASH FLOOD WATCH FOR THE GRIZZLY CREEK FIRE BURN AREA WILL EXPIRE AT 6 PM MDT THIS EVENING The Flash Flood Watch for portions of northwest Colorado and west central Colorado, including the following areas, in northwest Colorado, Flat Tops.
-In west central Colorado, Central Colorado River Basin and Gore and Elk Mountains/Central Mountain Valleys will expire at 6 PM MDT this evening.
-The Flood Watch is cancelled.
-Flooding is no longer expected to pose a threat.
-Please continue to heed remaining road closures.alerts.weather.gov
+Effective: 2021-07-09 14:44:00 MDT Expires: 2021-07-09 18:00:00 MDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Central Colorado River Basin; Flat Tops; Gore and Elk Mountains, Central Mountain Valleys FLASH FLOOD WATCH FOR THE GRIZZLY CREEK FIRE BURN AREA IN EFFECT UNTIL 6 PM MDT THIS EVENING The National Weather Service in Grand Junction has issued a * Flash Flood Watch for the Grizzly Creek Fire Burn Area in portions of northwest Colorado and west central Colorado, including the following areas, in northwest Colorado, Flat Tops.
+In west central Colorado, Central Colorado River Basin and Gore and Elk Mountains/Central Mountain Valleys. * Until 6 PM MDT this evening. * National Weather Service Meteorologists are forecasting possible heavy rainfall over the Grizzly Creek Fire Burn Area, which may lead to flash flooding and debris flows.alerts.weather.gov

 Comments / 0